 The initial accounting viewed the potential repayment of the \$770,000 imputed debt to come only from the 8% share of US PentaLyte revenues generated by BioTime and paid to Summit.
 BioTime first became aware of the terms of the Maruishi sublicense during the fourth quarter of 2005, at which time BioTime prepared an estimate of the future cash flows, and determined that Summit will earn a majority of its return on investment from its agreement with Maruishi, and not the 8% of BioTime's U.S. PentaLyte sales.
 Considering this, the imputed \$770,000 obligation to Summit is viewed for accounting purposes as a royalty obligation which will be reduced by Summit's 8% share of BioTime's U.S. PentaLyte sales plus Summit's 60% share of Japanese revenue.
 Accordingly, BioTime recorded the entire \$593,390 paid by Maruishi to Summit for the sublicense as deferred revenue, to be amortized over the remaining life of the patent through 2019.
 BioTime's 40% share of this payment was collected in October 2005 and the remaining 60% share was recorded as a reduction of the long-term royalty obligation of BioTime to Summit.
 The balance of the license fees received by BioTime is still being treated as a long-term royalty obligation for financial accounting purposes under EITF 88-18.
 Interest on the long-term royalty obligation is accrued monthly, using the effective interest method beginning October 2005, at the rate of 25.2% per annum, which BioTime has determined is the appropriate interest rate when the future cash flows from the transaction are considered.
-Prior to October 2005, BioTime was accruing interest at a rate of 12% per annum based upon its incremental borrowing rate because the effective interest rate derived from future "deemed payments" could not be reasonably estimated.
 The effective interest rate will be evaluated annually, or when events occur that have significantly affected the estimate of future cash flows.
-BioTime has recorded \$31,749 and \$31,371 of interest expense on the long-term royalty obligation during the three months ended March 31, 2007 and March 31, 2006, respectively.
+BioTime has recorded \$83,438 and \$65,484 of interest expense on the long-term royalty obligation during the six months ended June 30, 2007 and June 30, 2006, respectively.